ibm-cloud-architecture/dba-onboarding-automation/README.md

 ### Deploy the artifacts

 1. Determine your credentials
-    1. For Content Services, use your own credentials to login into IBM Content Navigator
-        1. Ensure you have the `Account Admin` and a `Content Platform Engine Role` permission
+    1. If using Cloud Pak for Business Automation as a Service (CP4BAaaS):
+        1. You will use a single login to access CPE, BAS and BAW
-    1. From `Access Management`, create the following:
+        1. Additionally, create the following from `Access Management`
             1. `Service credientials`
                 1. Functional ID alias: `OnboardingAutomation`
                   1. Description: `Used by process app Employee Onboarding - Onboard Employee`
                   1. Role: `Content Platform Engine Role - Class Designer`
                   1. Note: This service account is used by BAW to launch a process from a document.
 Additionally, this account is also used to upload sample content using the GraphQL script.
             1. `Groups`
                 1. Group: **TE_DEMO**
                     1. Add any additionals users that need access to content in this group
                 1. Group: **TE_OnboardingAutomation_Redaction**
                     1. Add the **TE_DEMO** group to this group
+    1. If deploying on your own OpenShift environment:
+        * Make sure you have a login to all required components above
+    1. If deploying on your own OpenShift environment based on the demo pattern and running on IBM Red Hat OpenShift on IBM Cloud (ROKS):
+        * Install the `oc` CLI from the **Client-side requirements** here: [V21.0.x](https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/21.0.x?topic=deployments-preparing-demo-deployment).
+Note: all other **Client-side requirements** are optional for this install but recommended to manage the ROKS cluster.
 1. Deploy Content Services
     1. Log into Administration Console for Content Engine (ACCE) and locate your **Object Store** (generally called `OS1`) and perform the following:
         1. Navigate to **Data Design, Property Templates** and create property templates for: